If you’ve been shaving with a normal razor with a cartridge, then you are spending way too much money for an inferior shave. There, I said it.

-The discount shaving industry has been getting a lot of press recently.
-Dollar Shave Club grabbed headlines when Unilever acquired the company for $1billion.
-Harry’s, another shaving startup, has gotten attention for also helping to lower the cost of shaving.
-After all of the press you’d think these companies provide the cheapest way to shave.
-Except they don’t!
+The discount shaving industry has gotten a lot of press over the years.
+Dollar Shave Club grabbed headlines when Unilever acquired the company for $1 billion.
+Harry’s, another shaving startup, has gotten attention for also helping to lower the cost of shaving via their Harry’s razor.
+After all of the press, you’d think these companies provide the cheapest way to shave.

 What the press has failed to recognize is that these discount shaving companies aren’t the best and cheapest way to shave.
 In fact, these disposable cartridge razors don’t even provide the best shaving experience.
-Stop paying for overpriced shaving cartridges.
+Stop paying for overpriced shaving cartridges!
+I have a much better alternative for you.

 Even these low cost startups that promise razors and cartridges for $1 dollar/month add a couple bucks for shipping and handling.
 In reality, their average customer will pay between $6-$8 per month for upgraded cartridges.